cggh/panoptes/documentation/importdata/addworkspace.rst

 ..
 Caution::
    Make sure that the identifier is a valid variable name (see :ref:`data-import-identifiers`).

-This action creates a new workspace directory for this dataset on the server (see also :ref:`def-source-data`).
+This action creates a new workspace directory for this dataset on the server (see also :ref:`def-source-workspace`).

 Follow-up actions
 ~~~~~~~~~~~~~~~~~